 Our guidebook says that the Komani ferry is “one of the world’s great boat trips, right up there with Norway’s Hurtigrut”.
 With a recommendation like that, you can’t possibly miss it, can you?

-We arrived at Komani late afternoon, knowing that the boat runs in the early morning only, having been told of a small campsite shortly before the ferry’s dock.
+We arrived at Komani late afternoon, knowing that the boat runs only in the early morning, and having been told of a small campsite shortly before the ferry’s dock.
 It turned out to be a very pleasant little landscaped area, just next to the hydroelectric plant at the base of the dam forming one end of the long thin artificial lake.
 After parking the van in amongst a throng of wandering chickens, some apparently wearing furry stilts, it was time to find out what was happening.
 After suggesting we might like to eat in the “restaurant” (and opening the chest freezer to show us a loose quarter of cow sat next to a couple of large fish by way of menu) the owner, Marko, explained the situation in his excellent Italian – which we just about managed to follow.
 Apparently, we’d missed the car ferry that morning – and there wasn’t one scheduled until next week… Oh.
 It might be possible to charter a boat, though – for only €100 or so… Hmm.
-Eventually, we understood that the CAR ferry might not be running (apparently, it suffered some sudden and drastic bouyancy issues last year) but there was a foot-passenger ferry running every day.
+Eventually, we understood that the CAR ferry might not be running (apparently, it suffered some sudden and drastic buoyancy issues last year) but there was a foot-passenger ferry running every day.
 A plan started to come together, which we mulled over as we cycled up the road to investigate the dock itself.
 It might only be 1.5km from our base to the dock, but it took us a good half hour to get there up a VERY steep incline, not helped by the last 500m being through a very under-illuminated narrow and winding tunnel.
 As we recovered over a desperately needed beer, we received confirmation – yes, the pedestrian boat was running every morning, leaving at 9am.
 Strangely, the return down the hill only took about five minutes…

 The hill seemed, if anything, steeper as we cycled back up at 7.45am, not helped by managing to share the tunnel with several ancient and knackered Mercedes minibus taxis heading to meet the boat.
 The small dock, empty the previous evening, was a buzz of activity.
 Luggage was piled everywhere, and the taxis were joined by a much more modern (but similarly knackered) Chinese-made pickup loaded with several cows.